ansys/pyturbowizard/doc/ConfigFile.md

 ## Functions

-In the ```"functions"``` section, you can specify different subroutines for numerical setup, postprocessing, and parametric studies:
+In the ```"functions"``` section, specify subroutines for numerical setup, postprocessing, and parametric studies:

 ```
 "functions":